In May I had the pleasure of speaking on a panel at a Grow with Hubspot event in Hong Kong.

 A Common Misconception about Marketing

-Marketing is often seen as a “nice-to-have”.
+Marketing is often gets considered as a commodity “nice-to-have”.

 |Source: Grow with HubSpot Hong Kong 2017|

 The reality is that effective marketing programs today rely just as much on data science as creative thinking.
 Acquiring data from your sales team, customers, partners, industry analysts, and even the media is the easy part.
 The work comes when you try to analyze that data to help you determine what goals the sales team needs to hit, and how your marketing campaigns can help in ways that are measurable, not abstract.

 I gave the following three pieces of advice to the executives I met at the HubSpot event that I try to follow every day, and I’m sure you can use them to grow your business:

 There are lots of people on the internet talking about creating “buyer personas”.

 You compile a list of demographic data, including age, gender, marital, status, income, education, what a typical workday is like, and what media outlets and other sources do they turn to for information or advice.
 The goal is to identify the wants and needs of your target customers.
 The trouble is, these exercises alone don’t tell you anything in the context of your product.
 If you want to know why a buyer chooses you as a service provider or why they choose a competitor over you, you need to conduct interviews.

 |Grow with HubSpot Hong Kong 2017 - Marketing Panel|

 For example, I interviewed a customer earlier this month and learned that their search for a PO Management system like Gravity’s got triggered by them losing a significant customer… three years ago!
 What happened to the sense of urgency that loss created?